Plant pests are one of the most common types of household infestation.

 The gnats (and fruit flies) will fly into the opening and get stuck because they can’t navigate the funnel shape, eventually drowning.

 Chances are, you already have some horticultural sand around.
+Simply apply a thin layer of fine sand over the potting soil, and you are done!

 Unlike the common sand used in sandboxes, horticultural sand is often used as a soil aggregate.